kubos/kubos/docs/os-docs/kubos-linux-on-bbb.rst

 an auxiliary image for the microSD card containing the upgrade partition and an additional user data partition.

-Follow the :ref:`upgrade-creation` instructions in order to create a Kubos Package file (kpack-\*.itb) to be used for recovery.
+Follow the :ref:`upgrade-creation` instructions in order to create a base Kubos Package file (`kpack-base.itb`) to be used for recovery.

-Then, from the `kubos-linux-build/tools` folder, run the ``format-aux.img`` script.
+Then, from the `kubos-linux-build/tools` folder, run the ``format-aux.sh`` script.
 This will create a new SD card image, `aux-sd.img`, with two partitions:

 - An upgrade partition containing `kpack-base.itb`